originjs/origin.js/README.md

 - File based routing and layouts
 - Open `yaml/xml/xlsx/...` as a ES module
 - Markdown support
-- Host or remote project for Module Federation
+- Host or remote project for module federation
 - [Webpack to vite conversion tool](https://github.com/originjs/webpack-to-vite)
 - [A migration tool from Vue 2 to Vue 3](https://github.com/originjs/vue-codemod)